Rosuvastatin pregnancy risk

 If you are currently using hormonal contraception, including birth control pills, patches, or intrauterine devices, your doctor will take this into account when determining the appropriate cholesterol management strategy for you.
 They may suggest alternative methods of contraception or adjust your current regimen.

-See also Rosuvastatin drug side effects
+See also Rosuvastatin pbs listing

 Monitoring Cholesterol Levels